weskinner/crystal-sdl/README.md

 * beachball - PyGame inspired sprite demo for a beachball image bouncing against the edges of the window.

+* breakout

-* tetris - PyGame inspired tetris clone.
+* Tetris - PyGame inspired tetris clone.